xebialabs-community/xlr-conjur-plugin/README.md

 ./gradle assemble
 ```

+Run end to end integration tests - note:
+1. Integration Testing does not work on Windows (yet)
-Run end to end integration tests - note: You will need to have docker and docker-compose installed.
-The most recent version of your plug-in jar should be in your project build/libs directory.
+2. You will need to have docker and docker-compose installed.
+3. The most recent version of your plug-in jar should be in your project build/libs directory.
 Running the gradle task 'assemble' before running the integrationTest will create the jar and place it in the libs directory.

 ```bash
 ./gradlew clean assemble integrationTest